Mealman1551/ArchivedDataCodec/README.md

 ## Contact

 Have questions or want to learn more?
-Feel free to reach out via [This mail address](mailto:adc@linuxmail.org).
+Feel free to reach out via [this mail address](mailto:adc@linuxmail.org).

 ## Notes